FALL 2014 Semester Pre-Arrival Information

 Medical: Emergency medical, evacuation and repatriation insurance is essential in the U.S. due to the high cost of medical care.
 To assure non-immigrant student compliance with United States financial responsibility requirements, Texas Tech University requires all non-immigrant students enrolled in one or more class hours to purchase the Texas Tech Student Health Insurance.
-The insurance premium (approximately $799 per semester) will be charged on your tuition and fee bill.
+Insurance FAQ.
+The insurance premium will be charged on your tuition and fee bill.
 In addition to the required insurance for students, we strongly recommend that all students have health insurance for their dependents in the United States.
-If you have a spouse with you, plan on at least $3,800 U.S. per year for insurance to cover your spouse, in addition to the $5,000 per person per year for your spouse’s living expenses.
 Medical insurance is particularly important in the U.S. as medical care is not subsidized by the government and is very expensive.
 Dependent insurance cannot be placed on the student’s tuition and fee bill.

 The U.S. Department of State requires that all J-1 Exchange Visitors and their dependents have health, evacuation and repatriation insurance.

 REQUIRED MEDICAL TESTS AND IMMUNIZATIONS